Indianapolis 500 pace cars: Extra pace laps

+1982: As the field prepared to take the green flag Kevin Cogan was in a crash that also took out Mario Andretti & Dale Whittington.
+The start was waved off and red flagged by Flagman Duane Sweeney.
+After the incident was cleaned up the drivers pulled out of the pits for two extra pace laps before taking the green flag.

 1986: Tom Sneva crashed on the backstretch on the pace lap.
 The start was waved off, and the next time around the cars were halted on the frontstretch with a red flag.
 During the cleanup, officials decided to replenish the teams' fuel tanks with 3 gallons of methanol.
 After that was completed, the field restarted, and took two warm up laps before the green flag.

 1992: Additional pace laps were run (unscored) after Roberto Guerrero crashed during a parade lap.
 Instead of halting the proceedings, officials decided to simply extend the number of warm up laps.
 The race itself ended up having 85 laps of yellow flag conditions, therefore the fuel allotment did not become a factor.

 1997: Additional laps were run (unscored) due to a three-car crash on the original pace lap.

 2009: When the field came out of turn four for the start, the field was not well aligned in the eleven rows of three.
 For the first time in modern history, the flagman decided to wave off the start, by displaying the yellow flag.
 The lap was not scored.
 The field re-formed, and received the green flag the next time by, with a slightly better formation.